-No child should participate in adventurous activities without the written consent of the parent/carer.
-The camp organisers should ensure that the staff engaged in such activities are properly trained and qualified and that the correct ratio of staff to children is met.
-At an activity centre or for an organisation whose own staff undertake such activities, if the activities come within the scope of the Adventure Activities Licensing Regulations 1996, the Camp Organisers need to ensure that the premises are licensed.
+No-one should participate in adventurous activities without the written consent of the parent/carer or guardian.
+The camp organisers should ensure that the staff engaged in such activities are properly trained and qualified and that the correct ratio of staff to children are met.
+At an activity centre or for an organisation whose own staff undertake such activities, if the activities come within the scope of the Adventure Activities Licensing Regulations 2004, the Camp Organisers need to ensure that the premises are licensed.